Large and moderate deviations for a discrete-time marked Hawkes process: Introduction

-\textbf{The other related literature.} Gao and Zhu \cite{GZ2} studied large deviations of the Hawkes process with large initial intensity and also discussed the applications of the model to insurance and queue systems.
-Except for the literature on large deviations of Hawkes processes, there are also some studies on moderate deviations, which fill the gap between central limit theorems and large deviation principles.
-Zhu \cite{ZhuII} proved the moderate deviation principle for a univariate linear Hawkes process, which fills in a gap between central limit theorem and large deviations.
-The moderate deviation principle for expansion of Hawkes processes like marked linear Hawkes processes and multivariate unmarked linear Hawkes processes were studied in \cite{Seol3} and \cite{Yao}.
+\textbf{The other related literature.} The large deviations of Cox-Ingersoll-Ross process with Hawkes jumps can be found in \cite{zhu2013limit}. \cite{ZBGG15} studied limit theorems of affine jump diffusion processes with Hawkes jumps.
+Gao and Zhu \cite{GZ2} studied large deviations of the Hawkes process with large initial intensity and also discussed the applications of the model to insurance and queue systems. \cite{Yao} studied the moderate deviation principle for multivariate unmarked linear Hawkes processes.
+And moderate deviation principles have been studied in mixing processes, Markov processes, martingales, etc. (see \cite{GAO1996,CHEN2001,Dembo1996})

 \textbf{Organization of this paper.} The rest of the paper is organized as follows.
 In section 2, we state our main results.
 The proof of the main results can be found in section 3.